Barbara Ann Wilcox: Transition and legal case

 In 1940, Richards met Richard Wilcox, a transgender man, at a party, and asked him to marry her later that same day; he accepted.
 In October, she went to register for the Selective Service System, but was classified as unfit for military service and denied.

 In 1941, she filed a legal petition with the Los Angeles County Superior Court to change her name to Barbara, effectively recognizing her as female.
 She minimized the fact that she was going through feminizing hormone therapy, instead portraying her transition as a mysterious natural occurrence.
 Her case generated widespread interest from national media outlets, which viewed it largely as a peculiar curiosity and emphasized its shock value.

-When Richards's marriage became public during her case, she told reporters she would have it annulled, which she did after she won.
+When Richards's marriage to Wilcox became public during her case, she told reporters she would have it annulled, which she did after she won.

 Later life, death, and legacy

 For the rest of her life, Richards adopted a quieter profile.
 She stayed together with Wilcox and their cat, and sometime before 1949, she married him again under their changed gender roles, taking his last name.
 In 1948, the couple purchased land in Martinez, California, and moved there to co-own a plant nursery.
 She received numerous letters from others who identified with her experience.
-In 1956, she underwent sex reassignment surgery.
+In 1956, she underwent gender affirming surgery.
 She died on September 9, 1962.